 This topic describes the HDX Broadcast session reliability feature, which is enabled by default.

 With HDX Broadcast session reliability, users continue to see a published application’s window if the connection to the application experiences an interruption.
 For example, wireless users entering a tunnel may lose their connection when they enter the tunnel and regain it when they emerge on the other side.
 During the downtime, all of the user’s data, key presses, and other interactions are stored, and the application appears frozen.
 When the connection is re-established, these interactions are replayed into the application.

-When auto-client reconnection and session reliability are configured, session reliability will take precedence if there is a connection problem.
+When auto-client reconnection and session reliability are configured, session reliability takes precedence if there is a connection problem.
 Session reliability attempts to re-establish a connection to the existing session.
-It may take up to 25 seconds to detect a connection problem, and then takes a configurable period of time (the default is 180 seconds) to attempt the re-connection.
+It might take up to 25 seconds to detect a connection problem.
+And then takes a configurable period (the default is 180 seconds) to attempt the reconnection.
 If session reliability fails to reconnect, then auto-client reconnect attempts to reconnect.